Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/bigquery-setup.md

 - **Dataset:** The schema name
 - **Location:** The location for your GCP environment (for example, us-east1)

 Alternatively, you can manually create the `profiles.yml` file and configure the fields.
 See examples in [authentication](#supported-authentication-types) section for formatting.
-If there is an existing `profiles.yml` file, you are given the option to retain the existing fields or overwrite them.
+If there is an existing `profiles.yml` file, you have the option to retain the existing fields or overwrite them.

 Next, select your authentication method.
 Follow the on-screen prompts to provide the required information.